-- Prepare flax eggs in a large mixing bowl.
+- Prepare flax eggs in a large mixing bowl by mixing flaxseed meal and water and let rest for 5 minutes.
 Then add maple syrup, oil, salt, and cinnamon and whisk to combine.

 - Add dairy-free milk and whisk once more.
 Then add grated carrots, oats, nuts, and raisins, and stir to combine.

 - Transfer mixture to the prepared baking dish and sprinkle with additional walnuts and raisins (~2 Tbsp each).
 Sprinkle with coconut sugar for a “swirl” effect (optional).

 - Bake for 30-35 minutes or until the top is golden brown, the edges are slightly caramelized, and it has some springiness in the center.
 Remove from the oven and let cool for a few minutes in the pan.

 - Serve warm with desired toppings, such as warmed coconut milk or almond milk and a drizzle of maple syrup or nut butter.

 - Store leftovers covered in the refrigerator 3-4 days (or in the freezer for up to 1 month), though best when fresh.
 Reheat in a 350-degree F (176 C) oven or in the microwave until hot, adding more dairy-free milk as needed to moisten.